This is the secret to a successful LinkedIn InMail

 Did you know that 35% of recipients open email based on the subject line alone?

-It is important to write a compelling subject line that grabs their attention immediately by including a hot business topic or a personal touch.
+It is essential to craft a compelling subject line.
+It should instantly grab their attention by incorporating a relevant business topic.
+Alternatively, you can add a personal touch.

 Here are 10 subject line ideas to get you started: